 - Hosted tile layers are dependent on the hosted feature layer for certain functionality such as pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
-Portal administrators must reassign ownership of the primary hosted feature layer first.
-When the administrator does that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same portal member.
+Organization administrators must reassign ownership of the primary hosted feature layer first.
+When the administrator does that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same organization member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
-You can publish a hosted tile layer or hosted WFS layer from a hosted feature layer view.
-These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
-You must delete the dependent hosted tile and WFS layers before you can delete the hosted feature layer view.
+The hosted layers you publish from a hosted feature layer view are related to both the view and the hosted feature layer from which the view was created.
+You must delete the dependent layers before you can delete the hosted feature layer view.

-Hosted feature layer views have an additional restriction; you cannot set a field or feature definition on a hosted feature layer view if it has a dependent hosted tile layer.
+Hosted feature layer views have an additional restriction; you cannot set a definition on a hosted feature layer view if it has a dependent hosted tile layer.

 Clients that can use hosted layers

 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
-An easy way to view your services is through Map Viewer, but you can also make your own app using the ArcGIS Runtime SDKs, configurable apps, or Web AppBuilder for ArcGIS.
-Other supported client apps include ArcGIS Explorer (online and desktop versions), ArcMap, and ArcGIS Pro.
+You can view your services in Map Viewer or Map Viewer Classic, and you can also make your own app using ArcGIS Maps SDKs, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
+Other supported client apps include ArcGIS Field Maps and ArcGIS Pro.
 See Common clients of ArcGIS Enterprise for additional clients.

 Access to hosted layers

-By default, hosted layers are private when you publish them and are only accessible to the person who published them.
+By default, hosted layers are private when published and are only accessible to the person who published them.
 Hosted layers do not appear in search results and aren't part of any group by default.
-You can choose to make your hosted layers available to specific groups in your portal, all members of your portal, or you can even make them available to anyone who can connect to your portal.
+You can make your hosted layers available to specific groups in your ArcGIS Enterprise organization, all members of your organization, or to anyone who can connect to your organization.
 See Share items for more information.